turingschool/curriculum/source/projects/blogger.markdown

 ### Running the Generator

-This plugin makes it easy to get up an running by providing a generator that creates a model representing our user and the required data migrations to support authentication.
+This plugin makes it easy to get up and running by providing a generator that creates a model representing our user and the required data migrations to support authentication.
 Although Sorcery provides options to support nice features like session-based "remember me", automatic password-reset through email, and authentication against external services such as Twitter, we'll just run the default generator to allow simple login with a username and password.

 One small bit of customization we will do is to rename the default model created by Sorcery from "User" to "Author", which gives us a more domain-relevant name to work with.
 Run this from your terminal: